TomHAnderson/laravel-doctrine-apikey/README.md

 ```

+## Leveraging the ApiKey name as a foreign key

+It stands to reason that in many cases one API key will be issued for exactly one user.
+But to enforce referential integrity a join would be required at run time.
+This is certainly
+possible, but it would complicate this repository.
+So, it is recommended that if you need to
+associate a user to an ApiKey you do so by naming the ApiKey the primary key of the user.
+You can then join the two entities using an `ON` statement.

+The ApiKey name column is unique and indexed and perfectly suited for this approach.

 ## Event Logging

 Admin events are logged when an ApiKey is generated, activated, deactivated, add a scope, and remove a scope.